julien-zigan/julien-zigan/README.md

 # :wave: Hi, I'm Julien!

-I'm about one year into programming and I am working with Java, Python and C.
+I'm about one year into programming and I am working with Java, Python, C, HTML, CSS and JavaScript.

 Currently, I'm learning backend development with Spring and Spring Boot.